tvkent/Pi-Between/README.md

 # Pi-Between
-Using ANGSD and Python/R to calculate and plot pi-between in windows along the genome
+Using ANGSD and Python/R to calculate and plot pi-between in windows along the genome against recombination rate

+#### Background